arimah/condict/packages/server/README.md

 > `start(): Promise<ServerInfo>`

 Starts the HTTP server.
 The underlying [Condict server](#condictserver-1) is started if it is not running already, and the [Apollo server][apollo-server] begins listening for incoming connections.
 The returned promise resolves with server info, such as the server's URL.
-If the HTTP server could not be started (including if port 4000 is occupied), the promise is rejected.
+If the HTTP server could not be started (including if the port is occupied), the promise is rejected.

 #### `CondictHttpServer.prototype.stop()`